Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 7+ Warlock_

-You can cast *Speak with Dead* without expending a spell slot.
+You can cast [:spell-lv3: Speak with Dead] without expending a spell slot.

 ---